gschivley/python-data-analysis-class/README.md

 `git clone https://github.com/gschivley/python-data-analysis-class.git`

 If you don't know how to use git just download and unzip this repository into a directory of your choice.
+It can be any directory where you would keep project files.
+The goal is to have a new folder (`python-data-analysis-class` or maybe `python-data-analysis-class-master` if you download the repository as a zip file) with the contents of this repository.

 ![download_zip](misc/github_download.png)